What is Diabetic Ketoacidosis and How to Recognize it

 How to Diagnose Diabetic Ketoacidosis

-People can do a urine or blood test to check if they have diabetic ketoacidosis.
-Also, there are tests for home use.
-Don’t forget to keep test strips at home in case the blood glucose becomes high.
-This condition is characterized by high blood sugar levels, metabolic acidosis (increased anion gap), and ketosis along with secondary metabolic derangement.
-Usually, the serum blood glucose is increased (RBS higher than 250 mg/dL), serum bicarbonate is less than 10 mmol/L, serum ketones (ketones in the blood) on urinalysis are positive, and arterial PH between 6.8 and 7.3.
-However, these numbers depend on the severity of ketoacidosis.How to Treat It
+People can do a urine or blood test to check if they have diabetic ketoacidosis, and there are also tests available for home use.
+Be sure to keep test strips on hand in case blood glucose levels become dangerously high.
+If you have extra supplies that you no longer need, services like We Buy Diabetic Test Strips Cincinnati can help repurpose them for others who need them.
+This condition is characterized by high blood sugar levels, metabolic acidosis (increased anion gap), and ketosis, along with secondary metabolic derangement.
+Typically, serum blood glucose is elevated (RBS higher than 250 mg/dL), serum bicarbonate is less than 10 mmol/L, serum ketones (ketones in the blood) are positive on urinalysis, and arterial pH ranges between 6.8 and 7.3.
+However, these values may vary depending on the severity of ketoacidosis.How to Treat It

 This condition is usually treated in a hospital where people can stay for a few days until they have normal levels of ketones in the body.
 The treatments include giving insulin, nutrients, and fluid through the vein to rehydrate and replenish the body with the lost nutrients.
 Also, doctors check the patients for possible life-threatening problems connected to the lungs, kidneys, and brain.How to Prevent It